Facts, Identification & Control

 When chigger mites latch onto the skin, it results in an intense rash, which if scratched excessively, can result in infection.
 Larval mites cause these rashes when injecting a skin cell destroying substance that causes irritation, rash, and intense itching.
 Itching caused by chigger bites does not occur until about three or more hours after the bite.

 The symptoms that occur from the feeding activity of chigger mite larvae are generally the most obvious sign of an infestation.
 In addition, the appearance of nymphs and adults in or on the soil and vegetation also can signal the presence of chigger mites.
 However, chigger mites are so small that actually seeing any stage of this mite is difficult.

-Chigger management is generally a task best suited for your pest management professional (pmp) since it is so difficult to determine the source of the problem.
-Your pmp will be familiar with techniques that work to inspect for and locate chigger mites and will target the areas where chiggers are abundant rather than using chemical products throughout the entire property.
-Also, his knowledge about chigger habitat and habitat modification will be valuable to reduce the places where chiggers can successfully live and develop.
+Chigger management is generally a task best suited for your pest management professional (PMP) since it is so difficult to determine the source of the problem.
+Your PMP will be familiar with techniques that work to inspect for and locate chigger mites.
+They will target the areas where chiggers are abundant rather than using chemical products throughout the entire property.
+Also, their knowledge about chigger habitat and habitat modification will be valuable to reduce the places where chiggers can successfully live and develop.

-The more common locations for chiggers to bite and feed are the legs, head and abdomen.
 For cats, chiggers may be found on the inside of the animal’s ears.
 The reaction of dogs and cats to chiggers range from scratching at the site of infestation to the animal being unaware of the chigger’s presence.
-People do not get chiggers from contact their pets; rather, chiggers on both pets and people almost always mean that both were outside in areas where chiggers were numerous.
+People do not get chiggers from contact their pets.
+Rather, chiggers on both pets and people almost always mean that both were outside in areas where chiggers were numerous.